High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

-The central question is how to find the operator $U_{\vec{r}}$ and the corresponding probability distribution, with which the LCU decomposition in \autoref{eq:time_evo_decomp_main} can be determined.
+Then we show how to find the operator $U_{\vec{r}}$ and the corresponding probability distribution, with which the LCU decomposition in \autoref{eq:time_evo_decomp_main} can be determined.
 The overall idea is to divide the time evolution into $\nu$ segments, and for each segment, we realise both the Trotter evolution and the Trotter error, as proposed in \cite{zeng2022simple}.
-For evolution time $t$, let us denote the real-time evolution $U(t) := e^{-i H t} = U_m^{\nu}$ where $U(m) = e^{i m H }$ could be expressed as

-which consists of a deterministic $2k$th-order Trotter formula $ S_{2k}$ and the Trotter remainder ${V}_{2k}$.
-The LCU formula of ${V}_{2k}$ can be expressed as
+For evolution time $t$, let us denote the real-time evolution $U(t) := e^{-i H t} = U_m^{\nu}$ with time interval $m = t / \nu$.
+We choose to implement the unitary $U(m) = e^{-i m H }$ by a deterministic $2k$th-order Trotter formula $ S_{2k}$ and the Trotter remainder ${V}_{2k}$, which gives us $ {U}(m) = {V}_{2k}(m) S_{2k}(m). $ As shown in the main text, the LCU formula of ${V}_{2k}$ can be expressed as

-where $W_k$ is a unitary operator with the error of the formula $\varepsilon_{2k}(m)$.
+where $W_r$ is a unitary operator with the error of the formula $\varepsilon_{2k}(m)$.
 The overall LCU formula of $U(t)$ is a product of each individual formula

 where $\vec{r} := (r_1, r_2, ..., r_{\nu})$ with each $U_{r_i}$ being sampled from the distribution of $\Pr(r, m, \nu(m))$ introduced in \autoref{eq:V_2k_m_decomp} and we denote $ \Pr(\vec{r}, t, \nu(t)) := \prod_{i \leq \nu} \Pr(r_i, m, \nu(m))$ and $U_{\vec{r}} := \prod_{i \leq \nu} W_{r_i} S_{2k}$.
 With some derivation, one can prove that $\mu = \mu(t)^{\nu}$ and $\varepsilon_{2k}(t) \leq \nu \mu(m) \varepsilon_{2k}(m)$. \autoref{eq:U_t_LCU_form} shows how $U_{\vec{r}}$ can be sampled and thus how $g$ can be realised.
 This is illustrated in \autoref{fig:cartoon}(a3); in the figure, the index by $i$ is related to the probability $\Pr(i)$ when decomposing $g$ into real-time evolution $U(t_i)$.